 Call APIs from Highly Trusted Applications

 Highly trusted applications can use this flow to access APIs.
 In this case, the end-user is asked to fill in credentials (username/password), typically using an interactive form.
-This information is later on sent to the client application and Auth0.
-It is therefore imperative that the client is absolutely trusted with this information.
-For client side applications and mobile apps we recommend using web flows instead.
+This information is sent to the backend and from there to Auth0.

 - The end user enters the credentials into the client application.

 - The client forwards the credentials to Auth0.